 Data utilization process.
 People like to reselect different analysis because they like to be quick and use the data that was already in existence as opposed to trying to create a new analysis.
 However, as your organization starts to mature you may want to have some sort of quality assurance and get the right conclusion drawn from your data.

 The data is created for production purposes – it was built to function on the system and not for easy data analysis.
 Remove the engineering side – how the data is transported from one source to the next, how the data is produced, how can it be extracted and how is the script written are the questions that you no longer need to care so much about.
 Work not from an engineer’s perspective but from a data analyst’s perspective.
-For more information, you can watch the webinar here.

 - 18 May, 2015